Hello and welcome to this

 visual adlinks for it elsewhere on this page)

-Since then, a ninth book has also been written.
+Since then, a ninth book has also been written

-throughout 2017, and it will probably go online
+and recorded.
+It will probably go online

 in February 2018.